qutech/qupulse/README.md

 - Serialization of pulses (to allow storing into permanent storage)
 - Hardware model representation (prototype, work in progress)
 - High-level pulse to hardware configuration and waveform translation routines
-- Hardware drivers for Tabor 200 AWG and AlazarTech DAC
+- Hardware drivers for Tabor Electronics AWGs and AlazarTech Digitizers
 - MATLAB interface to access qc-toolkit functionality

 ## Installation